arafah-dhrubo/902186fb49b8/README.md

 ---

 > [!IMPORTANT]
-> This project was done in a device that which has all the latest SDKs installed.
+> This project was done on a device that has all the latest SDKs installed.
 Old SDKs may not work.
 If not working, please update the SDKs to the latest version.